Be Prepared for a Disaster: Our Tips for Evacuating with Dogs

-Whenever you first get warning that you are likely in the damage path of a hurricane or you begin to see flood waters rise, be proactive.
+Whenever you first get warning that you are likely in the damage path of a hurricane, or you begin to see flood waters rise, be proactive.
 Take a vacation day to get a head start on the traffic.

 Many emergency shelters don’t allow dogs, says Jim Cobb of Survival Weekly.
 The evacuation shelters that accept dogs will likely require Fido to be leashed and muzzled or kept in a crate, as well as requiring proof of current immunizations.

 You might want to make alternate arrangements with family or at a dog-friendly hotel.
 Don’t delay.
 As soon as you decide to leave, make your lodging reservations.
 If several counties are bugging out, hotels that accept pets will quickly fill up.
-If you leave early, should only need three-day supply of dog food and water.
+If you leave early, you should only need a three-day supply of dog food and water.
 Your destination will have pet supply store where you can restock.

-Matt Lawrence, author of What To Do 'Til the Cavalry Comes: A Family Guide to Preparedness in 21st Century America, says dog owners should make contact with those they plan to stay with to insure that their pets are welcome.
+Matt Lawrence, author of What To Do 'Til the Cavalry Comes: A Family Guide to Preparedness in 21st Century America, says dog owners should make contact with those they plan to stay with to ensure that their pets are welcome.

 Your dog should wear current rabies tags and a name tag inscribed with your cell phone and the number of a friend or relative.
 Should you become separated, his ID tags will reunite you.
 But remember collars can come off, and with it your pet’s identity.

 A microchip ensures your dog will never lose his ID.
 And equally as important as getting the microchip is registering the chip with a national registry and notifying the registry whenever your contact information changes.